 Volunteers complete a mandatory 40-hour training to learn about the criminal justice system, victimization, and the basics of advocacy.
-Our 4-day training within the DA's Office may be supplemented by an online training provided by the Office for Victims of Crime.
 The comprehensive training prepares volunteers and interns to work within the criminal justice system and includes coverage of the following topics:

 - domestic violence